Hollownett/brymonsoft-messenger-rest-api/README.md

     This is a protected route.
 A token is required in the headers:

-    - key = authorization
+    - key = "authorization"
-    - value = user authToken
+    - value ="Bearer authToken"

     request body: